malvikasharan/developing_collaborative_document/README.md

 - You'll also practice good communication with contributors.

 - Prerequisite: No prior experience with GitHub is needed.
 Bring any real-life scenario, where developing collaborative documents will be useful for you.
 Please bring your laptop to this event.

+**For learners**

+If you are a learner, you can [start Here](https://github.com/malvikasharan/developing_collaborative_document/blob/master/lessons/1-collaborative-documentation.md), and use this *[presentation](https://docs.google.com/presentation/d/1_bmRZcLwQrUkVTAMvq7W_x4ML_aphSwVEnkLrDy-Fd4/edit?usp=sharing)* to guide your learning pace.

 **Tasks for the developers of this document**